coreprinciple6/TrademarkVista/README.md

 ### Part 2: Simple QA UI
 1. **Objective**:
-   - Offers a minimal web-based or command-line interface for end-users.
+   - Offers a minimal web-based or command-line interface for end-users using streamlit
    - Let users type in questions like:
      - *“Is there a trademark with the phrase ‘DreamSpark’ in Class 42?”*
      - *“Show me all marks from ‘XYZ Corp’ that are currently live and in Class 25.”*